nodejs/node/doc/api/child_process.markdown

 receive the object as the second argument passed to the callback function registered on the `process.on('message')` event.

 The optional `callback` is a function that is invoked after the message is sent but before the child may have received it.
-The function is called with a single argument: `null` on success, or an [`Error`][] object on failure.
+The function is called with a single
+argument: `null` on success, or an [`Error`][] object on failure.

-If no `callback` function is provided and the message cannot be sent, an `'error'` event will be emitted by the `ChildProcess` object.
-This can happen, for instance, when the child process has already exited.

-`child.send()` will return `false` if the channel has closed or when the backlog of unsent messages exceeds a threshold that makes it unwise to send more.
+If used with a callback, `child.send()` will return `false` if the channel has closed or when the backlog of unsent messages exceeds a threshold that makes it unwise to send more.
 Otherwise, the method returns `true`.
 The `callback` function can be used to implement flow control.

+When no `callback` is provided, a [`Promise`][def-promise] will be returned.
+This promise will resolve after the message has been sent but before the child has received it.

+If no `callback` function is provided and the message cannot be sent, the returned [`Promise`][def-promise] will reject with an Error object.
+This can happen, for instance, when the child process has already exited.

 #### Example: sending a server object